+The Charges associated with the PJM administrative cost rates for PJM Scheduling, system control, and dispatch service are allocated on an unbundled basis in accordance with Schedule 9: "PJM Interconnection, L.L.C.
+Administrative Services" of the PJM Open Access Transmission Tariff.
 For each Service Category, PJM has established criteria by which to measure each PJM Members' usage of that service.
 Each PJM Member's Service Category charge is calculated by multiplying that Member's monthly usage of that Service by a rate (in \$ per unit of usage) for that Service Category in that month.
-All Service Category rates are determined by PJM.
+All Service Category rates are determined by PJM monthly, based upon the costs incurred in that month for each Service Category and the formulas described for each Service Category.
+Adjustments to the rate and charge many be needed if an update is required in the formula.
+Monthly reconciliation to the rate and charge will occur as further described in Section 2.5 of this PJM Manual.
 The fixed rates associated with Schedules 9-1 through 9-5 (with quarterly refund rates to account for the prior years over or under collection) and Schedules 9-FERC, 9-OPSI, and 9-CAPS are determined annually by PJM, based on budgeted costs and forecast usage associated with those categories.
-Starting in June 2008, PJM began recovering costs associated with its advanced second control center (AC).
+Starting in June 2008, PJM began recovering costs associated with its advanced second control center (AC2).
 Starting in August 2008, PJM began recovering costs associated with the Market Monitoring Unit (MMU).
 Starting in January 2011, PJM began recovering costs associated with PJM Settlement, Inc. The following paragraphs contain details of the calculations for each Service Category: